BillyBob Pre-Restoration Log

 HISTORY:

-PRE-RESTORATION includes log entries of minor repairs and and adventures between time of purchase and time of disassembly for restoration.
+PRE-RESTORATION includes log entries of minor repairs and and adventures between time of purchase and the time when I started restoration, a piece at a time.

 JR'S KORNER JR's Korner is the history of BillyBob before I got him authored by my brother, Wm.
 C. Kephart.